KimLHill/MSP3/testing.md

 ![choose category error](https://user-images.githubusercontent.com/74603013/121698085-93aeb300-cac5-11eb-8cd4-1d40e2699219.png)

-* I madesure that the category dropdown displayed the correct information, that any empty fields were displayed red, that the numeric only inputs only allowed positive numbers, that toggle switch could be changed to on or off and that I couldn't add my recipe with the 'add recipe' button if all the fields weren't completed.
+* I madesure that the category dropdown displayed the correct information, that any empty fields were displayed red, that the numeric only inputs only allowed positive numbers, that the toggle switch could be changed to on or off and that I couldn't add my recipe with the 'add recipe' button if all the fields weren't completed.

 ![incorrect form inputs](https://user-images.githubusercontent.com/74603013/121698712-2d766000-cac6-11eb-8aad-55589e124344.png)

-* I then correctly completed the form and clciked the 'add recipe' button.
+* I then correctly completed the form and clicked the 'add recipe' button.
 I confirmed that I was taken to the recipes page, that a flash message confirming to the user that the recipe had been added and that I could see my newly added recipe as the first recipe in the list.
 I also confirmed that I had the option to 'edit' or 'delete' my newly added recipe.

 ![added recipe flash message](https://user-images.githubusercontent.com/74603013/121699613-02404080-cac7-11eb-91aa-08209a2ad7bd.png)